angelusualle/Skraper3/README.md

 # Skraper3
 Skraper 3 Application.
 Monitors websites for changes and alerts users through SMS and Email.

-## Requirements
+## Set up
-To get it going do a dotnet restore and make sure theres a AWSConfig.json with:
+As per appsettings.json, ensur a AWSConfig.json file exists with AWS credentials:

 `
 {